top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/10_linear_algebra.md

 #### Eigenvalues and Eigenvectors

 - for square matrices
-- for rectangular matrices
+- for rectangular matrices (topic for advanced-linear-algebra?)
-- singular value decomposition SVD
+- singular value decomposition SVD (topic for advanced-linear-algebra?)

 ## Matrix as representation of linear (vector) spaces